What food plans are available for freshmen?

 No. Meals in Kimball are dine-in only and cannot be carried out.
 Take-out options are available in any of our retail locations.

-Where can I use my meal plan and how do I gain access?
+Where can I use my food plan and how do I gain access?

-Students can use their Meals in the Kimball Main Dining Room.
-The Resident Meal Plan also allows students to use up to 8 meal swipes per week in Lower Kimball Food Court.
-Dining dollars can be used in any of our retail locations across campus including the Lobby Shop.
-To use your meal plan, you must present your Crusader OneCard to the cashier.
+Students can use their meals in the Kimball Main Dining Room.
+The Resident Food Plan also allows students to use up to eight meal swipes per week, with a maximum of three per day in retail locations.
+Dining Dollars can be used in any of our retail locations across campus including the Lobby Shop.
+To use your food plan, you must use your OneCard as payment.

-What’s the difference between Kimball Main Dining Room, Kimball Food Court and Crossroads?
+What’s the difference between Kimball Main Dining Room and retail locations?

-The Residential Meal Plan is required for all students living on campus.
-However, students living in Figge, Williams or off-campus may change to the Apartment Plan if they choose.
+The Residential Food Plan is required for all students living on campus.
+However, students living in Figge, Williams, The Townhouses, or off campus may choose between the Apartment Plan or the Resident plan.

 How can I pick up a meal for an ill friend?

-With Health Services approval, a friend may use a sick student’s ID card to pick up a meal at Kimball Dining Hall.
-Students picking up such a meal should state their intention to the Cashier and ask the Dining Room Manager on duty for assistance.
+With the approval of Health Services, a friend can use a sick student’s ID card to pick up a meal at Kimball Dining Hall.
+Students picking up such a meal should state their intention to the cashier and ask the dining room manager on duty for assistance.